metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Testing code

-Each function should have it's own test and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested!\
+Each function should have it's own test and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested.\
-If test case/concept expands to several functions or if it completely unrelated to functions it should be a separate test.
+If test case/concept expands to several functions or if it's completely unrelated to functions it should be a separate test.

 All tests reside in "Test" folder which contains subfolder for each module,